molily/molily.de/_posts/2017-07-20-android-browsers.md

 - The “Do not track” HTTP header can be enabled, just like in Chrome.
 - There’s a built-in tracking protection, but as I said, it only works in private browsing mode.
 - “Data choices” allows you to choose which usage data is sent to Mozilla.
 Chrome has a similar feature but in my opinion, Mozilla makes it more transparent what data they are collecting and why.
 - Cookies: Enabled / Enabled, exclude third party cookies / Disabled.
-Most Chrome-based browsers allow to disable cookies, but that feature is not useful.
+Most Chrome-based browsers allow to disable cookies, but that’s not particularly useful.
 Gladly Firefox allows to disable third party cookies, which is a good tradeoff between privacy and, well, working web sites.
 - Clear private data manually
 - Clear private data automatically on exit